 - a.
-All types of motorcycles are allowed as long as the following criteria is met: - i.
-All equipment must comply with Sections C and E. - Bikes equaling and or lesser in performance to an SV650 will NOT be allowed in the Formula classes. - b.
+All types of motorcycles are allowed\ as long as the following criteria is met: - All equipment must comply with Sections C and E. \Bikes equaling and or lesser in performance to an SV650 will NOT be allowed in the Formula classes. - b.
 It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground. - c.
-Racers: experts and approved novice racers. - i.
-Novice racers may petition for Open Sportsman, 600 Sportsman, Formula 40, and Formula Female.
-Eligibility and approval considered if and when all the following requirements are met: - 1.
-The novice has successfully completed 4 novice races. - 2.
-The novice has requested and received a recommendation from their mentor and/or novice representative. - 3.
-The novice has been evaluated by the race direction.
+Racers: experts.

-2. Formula/Grand Prix Race Classes
+2. Formula Race Classes

 - a.
-Formula Ultra - Any motorcycle of unlimited engine displacement, including turbo/supercharged engines. - b.
-Formula 2 - i.
+Formula Ultra - i.
+Any motorcycle of unlimited engine displacement, including turbo/supercharged engines. - b.
+Formula 600 - i.
 Up to 640cc multi-cylinder, four-stroke - ii.
 Up to 715cc three-cylinder, four-stroke - iii.
 Up to 900cc twin-cylinder, four-stroke - iv.
-Machines primarily classified as "600" subject to the referee's discretion - c.
-Formula 40 - i.
+Machines primarily classified as "600" subject to the referee's discretion - 3.
+Grand Prix Race Classes - a.
+GP 40 - i.
 Unlimited displacement motorcycles with primary classification of 600 Supersport and above. - ii.
-Racers must be 40 years of age or older by mid-season (June 30) to compete in this class.

-iii.
-Class points are awarded, but points do not count towards Overall Title Championships d.
-Formula Female
+Racers must be 40 years of age or older by mid-season (June 30) to compete in this class. - iii.
+Class points are awarded, but do not count towards Overall Title Championships - b.
+Female GP - i.

-- i.
 600cc and above multi-cylinder, four-stroke - ii.
-700cc and above water cooled twin-cylinder, four-stroke - iii.
+649cc and above twin-cylinder, four-stroke - iii.
 Up to 1200cc twin-cylinder, AIR-COOLED four-stroke - iv.
 675cc and above three-cylinder, four-stroke - v.
 Racers must be female as defined by Washington state law. - vi.
-Class points are awarded, but points do not count towards Overall Title Championships.
+Class points are awarded, but points do not count towards Overall Title Championships. - c.
+Female Lightweight GP - i.
+Any machine eligible in-Lightweight Superbike, and Ultra lightweight Superbike. - ii.
+Racers must be female as defined by Washington state law. - iii.
+Class points are awarded, but do not count towards Overall Title Championships.